-The first quarterly report is due April 15th (for quarter ending March 30th) of the year following the award.
+The first quarterly report is due April 15th (for quarter ending March 31st) of the year following the award.
 Subsequent due dates are July 15th, October 15th, and January 15th for the quarters ending June 30th, September 30th, and December 31st, respectively.
-All quarterly reports should be mailed to the designated HTCC inbox only: <a href="https://doi.org/https:
+All quarterly reports and back-up documentation must be uploaded to the secure HTCC dropbox system via the link on the CHFA website.
+This will ensure proper and timely tracking.
+Your quarterly report will not be tracked if you do not submit it to the secure dropbox.

-One report should be submitted per project number.
+One report must be submitted per project number.
 However, if you have multiple awards for one project, please make sure you clearly note both project numbers on the report.

-Please note the following penalties related to noncompliance1:
+Please note the following penalties related to noncompliance:

-Submitting delinquent quarterly reports in one (1) instance Warning will be issued Submitting delinquent quarterly reports in two (2) instances Twenty (20) points will be deducted from subsequent HTCC applications for a period of two (2) consecutive years Submitting delinquent quarterly reports in three (3) instances Thirty (30) points will be deducted from subsequent HTCC applications for a period of two (2) consecutive years Submitting delinquent quarterly reports in four (4) instances The Nonprofit Corporation/affiliated entity will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive years Failure to submit the required occupancy documentation and closeout certificate within ninety (90) days of project completion The Nonprofit Corporation /affiliated entity will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive funding rounds.
-Failure to proceed or comply with the Housing Program as awarded, or in accordance with the project schedule; or demonstrate that completion occurred within three (3) years from the Date of Approval; or lapse in fiduciary responsibility (i.e., co-mingling funds, switching properties, etc.) Remaining funds contributed by Business Firms may be reclaimed by CHFA, and the Nonprofit Corporation will be ineligible to apply under the HTCC Program for a period of two (2) consecutive funding rounds
+Submitting delinquent quarterly reports in one (1) Warning will be issued instance Submitting delinquent quarterly reports in two (2) Twenty (20) points will be deducted from instances subsequent HTCC applications for a period of two (2) consecutive years.
+After the second instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that a 20 point deduction will be assessed on the submission of an HTCC application for the next two (2) consecutive years.
+Submitting delinquent quarterly reports in three (3) instances Thirty (30) points will be deducted from subsequent HTCC applications for a period of two (2) consecutive years.
+After the third instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that a 30 point deduction will be assessed on the submission of an HTCC application for the next two (2) consecutive years.
+Submitting delinquent quarterly reports in four (4) instances The Nonprofit Corporation/affiliated entity will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive years.
+After the fourth instance of a delinquent quarterly report, CHFA will notify the Nonprofit Corporation that they will be ineligible to apply to the HTCC Program for the next two (2) consecutive years.
+Submission of a quarterly report and back-up materials reveal that the HTCC funds were used for an ineligible expense related to the Housing program but not presented to CHFA for consideration prior to the expenditure being made.
+Ten (10) points will be deducted from subsequent applications for a period of two (2) consecutive years.
+CHFA will notify the Nonprofit Corporation of the finding during the quarterly report review process.
+Failure to submit the required occupancy documentation and closeout certificate within ninety (90) days of project completion The Nonprofit Corporation /affiliated entity will be considered in HTCC Program noncompliance and will be unable to apply for the HTCC Program for two (2) consecutive funding rounds.
+The Nonprofit Corporation will be notified accordingly.
+Failure to proceed or comply with the Housing Program as awarded, or in accordance with the project schedule; or demonstrate that completion occurred within three (3) years from the Date of Approval; or lapse in fiduciary responsibility (i.e., co-mingling funds, switching properties, etc.) Remaining funds contributed by Business Firms may be reclaimed by CHFA, and the Nonprofit Corporation will be ineligible to apply under the HTCC Program for a period of two (2) consecutive funding rounds.
+The Nonprofit Corporation will be notified accordingly.

-D. Close-out
+D. Closeout